joelnet/multi-pong/README.md

 ## Gameplay

-The gameplay is classic pong, but with a 3D view perspective from your respective position.
+The gameplay is classic pong.

-The ball is returned with an upward swipe.
-The ball is returned faster with a faster swipe.
-Also the angle of the swipe will determine the angle of the ball returned.

 The ball velocity will increase with each volley.
 This is configurable in the settings.json.